 Eastern Fulisse grows wider again, but the southern half is fertile only on the coast and the hills.
 Inland is the Arkuelda Desert, a triangular inland basin 5-800 km on a side.
 The two forks of the shallow Arkuelda River meet and run through the center, but most of its water evaporates before it reaches the sea.
 Coastal mountains 1800 meters high (c.
 6000') surround the basin, blocking storms in every direction except straight up from the south.

-The more sensible flight path is to ride the updrafts through the north-central hills--they're a mile high, and slightly cooler than the plains.
+The more sensible flight path is to ride the updrafts through the north-central hills, called the Julipas--they're a mile high, mixed red and green woods; cooler than the plains.
 Though a steambath minus five or ten degrees is still a steambath.
 I don't recommend them, but they're the only practical way to get out of Fulisse now that you've come this far.
-It's a long day's flight from the last hill northeast over the narrows to Cape Mihan on the continent of Chai.
+It's a long day's flight from the last hill northeast, over Todi's lowlands and the narrows, to Cape Mihan on the continent of Chai.
 While Cape Mihan's hills are low and hot too, the Niet Mountains inland are Himalayan; you'll find quite Terran temperatures on their shoulders, and the high peaks (now in deep winter) even bear a little snow.
-Another world.
+Another world enitrely.

 Introduction West Fulisse - Central Fulisse East Fulisse - Tabaska Isles

-Off the tip of Fulisse are the Tabaska Isles.
+Off the Todi Coast are the Tabaska Isles.
 Capsicans consider them rich and lovely--a mild maritime climate, forests full of fruit, shallow bays with rich fisheries all around.
-The main island is well to the south of Fulisse so the climate's subtropical (by local standards; even in winter we'd find it intolerably hot).
+The main island is well to the south of Fulisse so the climate's subtropical (by local standards; even in winter we'd find it a fatal steambath).

 The Tabaskas are a natural rest-stop for native fliers between Fulisse and the small continent of The Eel.
 As a result, it's culturally rather cosmopolitan.

-The Big Island's satellites stretch a good 800 km north along the Fulisse shore, but are just 5% of the archipelago's area.
+The Big Island's satellites stretch a good 800 km north along the Todi Coast, but are just 5% of the archipelago's area.
 Still, four are larger than Oahu.
 Volcanic cones here too, but none are large; the highest peaks, on Jolokia, are just 1.5 km (5000'), and none of the Rokotos tops a single km.
 Scenic islands--"a nice place to visit but you wouldn't want to live there"?
 No, not even that.
 No thermal refuges at all!
 Unlivable even in winter.